cherrytwist/cherrytwist/docs/ai-virtual-contributors.md

 ## Virtual Contributors

-The high level conceptual model for usage of AI to power Virtual Contributors on Alkemio is shown below.
+The high level conceptual model for how Virtual Contributors leverage the power of AI Personas on Alkemio is shown below.
 <p align="center">
 <img src="images/ai-virtual-contributors-conceptual-model.png" alt="AI Virtual Contributors Conceptual Model" width="600" />
 </p>

 A **Virtual Contributor** allows usage of an AI service as a contributor on Alkemio.

-An **AI Service** provides access to an AI powered capability e.g. Legal expert, community manager etc.
+An **AI Persona Service** provides access to an AI powered capability that acts or can act in a natural way e.g. Legal expert, community manager etc. The AI Persona services are logically external to the Alkemio server.

-Logically the AI service should be thought of as being outside of Alkemio.

-However Alkemio also does provide the ability to easily create and work with AI services that are specific to the type of data or roles on Alkemi0.
+Alkemio does also provide a set of AI Persona Services, via the **ALkemio AI Server**, offering then the ability to easily create and work with AI services that are specific to the type of data or roles on Alkemio.

 ## Benefits of Virtual Contributors
+In essence, there are two core benefits for using VCs on Alkemio:
+* Improved collaboration with AI
+    * Allow for the VC to be seamlessly integrated into your communities, providing direct access to powerful capabilities in a natural way.
+    * Allow for many-to-many interactions with VCs
+        * This is in sharp contrast to the typical one to one interaction that happens with an AI service (e.g. ChatGPT)
+    * Allow for the context, where a VC is being used, to be automatically provided to the VC
+    *   This would be for example by allowing differing levels of information about the Space (where the VC is operating) to be sent along with the question.
+    * Eventually a Virtual Contributor should be able to build up a reputation.
+* Trust framework around the AI Persona
-* Provide transparency on the remote AI service
+    * Provide transparency on the AI Personas
         * What capability is it providing?
         * What type of LLM is behind it?
         * What organization is providing it?
         * What knowledge does it have?
         * What type of interaction modes, as well as agency, can it have?
         * What awareness does it need to have when used?
-* Allow for reputation and attestations on the VC
-* Allow for the context, where a VC is being used, to be automatically provided to the VC
-    * This would be for example by allowing differing levels of information about the Space (where the VC is operating) to be sent along with the question.
-* Allow for many-to-many interactions with VCs
-    * This is in sharp contrast to the typical one to one interaction that happens with an AI service (e.g. ChatGPT)

-Eventually a Virtual Contributor should be able to build up a reputation.

-The underlying model to keep in mind is that of a normal user.
-What knowledge does that person have?
+    * Allow for reputation and attestations on the AI Persona ==> The underlying model to keep in mind is that of a normal user: what knowledge does that person have?
 What can they do?

-To support this mental model, many aspects of a VC **cannot** be modified after the VC is made available.
+To support this mental model, the AI Persons Trust Framework **should not** be modified after the VC is made available.

+Finally, by having AI Persona services as described below, Alkemio also enables the data stored in an Alkemio Space to be easily shared with other Spaces on Alkemio - making it much easier to share knowledge across communities.

 ## **Creating a Virtual Contributor (VC)**
-To create a VC, access needs to be provided to an AI service.
+To create a VC, access needs to be provided to an AI Persona service.

 To make getting started with Virtual Contributors straightforward, Alkemio also provides the ability to easily create AI services.